alleyinteractive/custom-item-schema/README.md

 ## Installation

-Copy the plugin to the `wp-content/plugins` directory and activate via Plugins Admin page.
+Copy the plugin to the `wp-content/plugins` directory and activate via WordPress Plugins Admin page.

 ## Hooks